LIV2/CIDER/README.md

 * **CDTV doesn't boot from IDE:** The original CDTV bootstrap does not boot from hard disks by default, only the builtin scsi.device, floppy or cdrom.
 To boot from the HDD I recommend making use of the 2.35 Extended rom from [CDTV Land](https://cdtvland.com/os235/)

+## Acknowledgements
+The addition of the Kickstart Flash was inspired by [jbilander](https://github.com/jbilander)'s awesome [Spitfire 2000](https://github.com/jbilander/SF2000)

 ## License
 [![License: GPL v2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)